7Last/SyncCity/README.md

 # Running locally
 This document provides instructions on how to run the project locally.
-For more documentation on the simulator, refer to the [./simulator/docs](./simulator/docs) folder.

 Two profiles are provided in the `docker-compose.yaml` file:
 - `local`: for local test and debug purposes.
 Runs the Kafka stack in `docker` containers,